mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ### Year Calendar

-To simplify the theme and class structure, the `<PickersYear />` component has been inlined inside the Year Calendar component.
+To simplify the theme and class structure, the `<PickersYear />` component has been moved inside the Year Calendar component.
 This change causes a few breaking changes:

 - The classes from `pickersYearClasses` have been moved inside `yearCalendarClasses`: